kazuar/kazuar.github.io/_posts/2016-12-29-visualize-trip-with-flask-and-mapbox.md

 {% endhighlight %}

-Create the start server script that will set the appropriate environment variables:
+Create a bash script to that will set the environment variables needed to start the server:

 {% highlight bash %}